ffeltrinelli/photomatrix/README.md

 ```

 where all the images found in the specified input path will be loaded, sorted, combined in a matrix
-and the resulting image will be written in the specified output path.
+and the result will be written in the specified output path.

 Further options that you can customize are:
 * Number of rows vs columns